alwynallan/redoubler/README.md

 ![Schematic](images/Schematic.png?raw=true "Schematic")

-The PSoC chip contains both reconfigurable analog components and digital logic, so the only componets unique to REDOUBLER are the eight resistors at top-right.
+The PSoC chip contains both reconfigurable analog components and digital logic, so the only components unique to REDOUBLER are the eight resistors at top-right.

 ![Board](images/Board.png?raw=true "Board")